Stop Waiting for the Story to End Differently

 You don't need closure from him.
 Because closure isn't something another person gives you — it's something you build for yourself, from your own understanding of what happened and your own decision about what you're going to do with it.

 It means your healing — your life, your peace, your future — is dependent on someone who has already demonstrated they don't prioritize your wellbeing.
-Someone who had the power to cherish you and chose differently.
-You're asking that person to now be the architect of your recovery.
+You're asking the person who caused the damage to now be the architect of your recovery.

 The truth is simpler and harder than we want it to be: you already know what happened.
 You felt it.
 You lived it.
 You don't need him to confirm it for it to be real.
-And you don't need him to apologize for you to decide, from this moment forward, that you're choosing yourself.
+And you don't need his apology to decide, from this moment forward, that you're choosing yourself.

 What Releasing Hope Actually Means